NLCaceres/my-portfolio/README.md

 - Updated Ruby from 2.7 to 3.1
 - Database
   - Updated DB Seeder for better readability in Ruby 3.1 with Rubocop
-  - Migration adding an "importance" and "start_date" column to Posts table for better sorting in the frontend
+  - Migration adding an "importance" and "start_date" column to Posts table for better sorting in the front-end
   - Add Script to `lib/tasks` that migrates images to AWS S3 for easy fetching from AWS Cloudfront
+- Contact Me Front-end + Back-end Setup
+  - MailTrap currently is the Email Infrastructure (SMTP) provider
+    - 1000 emails per month and ALSO 100 test emails per month
+  - Contact feature controlled by an env var, BUT currently turned off until domain name chosen so Mailtrap can be linked to it

 ## Notes to Remember! - June 2023
 ### Bundler